carvel-dev/carvel/content/kapp-controller/docs/latest/package-consumption.md

 ## Installing a package

-Once we have the packages available for installation (as seen via `kubectl get packages`) we need to let kapp-controller know what we want to install one.
+Once we have the packages available for installation (as seen via `kubectl get packages`), we need to let kapp-controller know which package we want to install.
 To do this, we will need to create a PackageInstall CR (and a secret to hold the values used by our package):

 ```yaml